groverj3/genomics_visualizations/README.md

-# volcano_plotteR
+# genomics_visualization
-Turning my oft-reused volcano plot R function into a script.
-WIP.
+A repository of oft-reused code for genomics data visualizations.